edenkp/edenkp.github.io/essays/ai.md

 ### 10. Explaining code

 While I don't usually need code to be explained to me, there are some rare instances where I do want to know why certain code works the way it does, so I do use AI for this situation.
+For this course in particular, however, I didn't use AI for this purpose because I never really needed to have any code explained to me.

 ### 11. Writing code